gandm/language-babel/README.md

 ### Babel Source Path, Babel Transpile Path and Babel Maps Path
   These a directories based on the project root.
 ATOM now supports more than one project root folder, so these paths are based on each project root folder.

   Only files found under the `project/babelsourcepath` will be candidates for transpilation.
-If multiple root folders exist then 'babelsourcepath' may exist in any or all folders.
+If multiple root folders exist then `babelsourcepath` may exist in any or all folders.

   The Transpile and Maps paths allow different target directories to be specified.
 The same rules as above exist.

   e.g. Two project root folders exist `/proj1` and `/proj2`.
-Source Path is set to `/babelSource`, Transpile Path is set to `/babelTranspile`  and Maps Path is set to '/babelMaps`
+Source Path is set to `/babelSource`, Transpile Path is set to `/babelTranspile`  and Maps Path is set to ``/babelMaps`

   `/proj1/babelSource/foo.es6` ->`/proj1/babelTranspile/foo.js`,`/proj1/babelMaps/foo.js.map`